We are open - safety is our top priority!

 How Much Do Braces Cost?

 The total cost of braces depends on a variety of factors, such as the type you receive, your insurance coverage, and the level of correction needed.
 Be sure to ask your insurance provider if you have coverage for treatment.
-Our office may also have flexible financing options or payment plans available.
+Our office may also have flexible financing options or payment options available.
 You can expect to receive a price estimate during your consultation.
 Contact us today to schedule your appointment.

 How Long Does it Take to Receive Braces?